Glen Campbell—9 Surprising Facts About America's Rhinestone Cowboy

 One of twelve kids, Glen Campbell was born in 1936 in a small Arkansas town.

 As a young boy he became interested in playing the guitar, and his Uncle Boo began giving him lessons.
+The pair began traveling and performing in clubs in Texas, Wyoming, and other states when Glen was just fourteen.

 But playing for his uncle wasn't enough and in 1958 the promising guitar player formed his first band, the Western Wranglers.
 It would be the first of many bands Glen would be involved with.